MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/new-stream-video-control.md

   - yogeshgupta698

 ---
-# Stream control (based on SharePoint) in Power Apps
+# Stream control (based on SharePoint) in Power Apps (preview)

 [This article is pre-release document and is subject to change.]

-The Microsoft Stream control in Power Apps enables embedding of Microsoft Stream videos directly into Power Apps applications, providing a seamless integration of videos hosted on Microsoft Stream into your app.
-This control enhances the user experience by allowing video content to be a part of the app’s interface.
+The Stream control in Power Apps lets you embed Microsoft Stream videos directly into Power Apps applications.
+This results in a smooth integration of videos hosted on Microsoft Stream within your app.
+By enabling video content to be part of the app's interface, Stream control significantly improves the user experience.

-## How to Use the Microsoft Stream Control
-1. Add the Microsoft Stream control to your app’s screen.
+## Add the Microsoft Stream control

-2. Go to the stream video which needs to be embedded.
+1. Go to the stream video which needs to be embedded.
-3. Obtain the embed code from the Microsoft Stream video in SharePoint by selecting the “Embed Code” option.
+1. Obtain the embed code from the Microsoft Stream video in SharePoint by selecting the “Embed Code” option.
 > [!div class="mx-imgBorder"]
    > ![List of modern controls](media/embed-URL-image.png)
-4. Copy the stream URL from iframe src starting from https:// to the unique id of the control.
+14. Copy the stream URL from iframe src starting from https:// to the unique id of the control.
 Please ensure it only contains the Unique ID and no additional attributes.
-5. Set the URL property of the control to the copied embed URL.
+1. Set the URL property of the control to the copied embed URL.
-5. Customize the size of the embedded video player by setting the Width and Height properties of the control.
+1. Customize the size of the embedded video player by setting the Width and Height properties of the control.

 > [!IMPORTANT]
 >  Embed URL should be copied only till unique id.
 Any additional parameters will render the URL invalid.